 Picking Quality Protein Sources

 So, not all proteins are created equal.
 The levels of amino acids vary in each protein source, and each protein varies in its ability to be broken down into amino acids.
-Protein bioavailability refers to the relative amount of essential amino acids in the food in relation to the total protein content, and protein digestibility refers to how much amino acid content is able to be broken down by the digestive system.
+Protein bioavailability refers to the relative amount of essential amino acids in the food to the total protein content, and protein digestibility refers to how much amino acid content can be broken down by the digestive system.

 What this means is that you want to choose quality protein sources that are high in both bioavailability and digestibility.
 Egg, fish, beef, chicken, lamb, and rice all rank high on the scale.
 When picking your pup’s food, ensure one of these quality protein sources is listed in the first few ingredients.
 And of course, whole foods should always be a focus.